osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 but we should be notarizing.

 Codesigning has been around awhile.
-This process requires someone with a apple dev account to sign the binaries and packages.
+This process requires someone with an Apple dev account to sign the binaries and packages.
 This verification is inherently local.
-"Is it signed by a valid cert"
+"Is it signed by a valid cert."

 There's a new requirement, "notarization", which is about submitting the binary/packages to Apple for an offline malware scan.
 This is an